LED lamp: Limitations

-Many will not work with existing dimmer switches designed for higher power incandescent lamps.
-The LED lights must be explicitly dimmable and compatible with the brand of dimmer switch.
-Otherwise it will cause a flicker or glow within the lights.

-Color rendering is not identical to incandescent lamps which emit close to perfect black-body radiation as that from the sun and for what eyes have evolved.
-A measurement unit called CRI is used to express how the light source's ability to render the eight color sample chips compare to a reference on a scale from 0 to 100.
+LED emitters are inherently suitable for dimming, because they can operate over a wide range of currents without significant change of color.
+However, the circuits in LED lamps must be explicitly designed to be dimmable and compatible with particular types of dimmer switch.
+Otherwise damage to the lamp and/or the dimmer may result.
+Color rendering is not identical to that of incandescent lamps, which emit close to perfect black-body radiation, as does the sun.
+A measurement unit called CRI is used to record how a light source renders eight color sample chips, on a scale from 0 to 100.
 LEDs with CRI below 75 are not recommended for use in indoor lighting.

-LED lamps may flicker.
+Badly designed LED lamps may flicker.
 The effect can be seen on a slow motion video of such a lamp.
 The extent of flicker is based on the quality of the DC power supply built into the lamp structure, usually located in the lamp base.
 Longer exposures to flickering light contribute to headaches and eye strain.

-LED life span as a function of lumen maintenance drops at higher temperatures, which limits the power that can be used in lamps that physically replace existing filament and compact fluorescent types.
+LED life span as a function of lumen maintenance drops at higher temperatures.
 Thermal management of high-power LEDs is a significant factor in design of solid state lighting equipment.
 LED lamps are sensitive to excessive heat, like most solid state electronic components.
 Also, the presence of incompatible volatile organic compounds can impair the performance and reduce lifetime.
 The long life of LEDs, expected to be about 50 times that of the most common incandescent lamps and significantly longer than fluorescent types, is advantageous for users but will affect manufacturers as it reduces the market for replacements in the distant future.

 The human circadian rhythm can be affected by light sources.
 The effective color temperature of daylight is ~5,700K (bluish white) while tungsten lamps are ~2,700K (yellow).
 People who have circadian rhythm sleep disorders are sometimes treated with light therapy (exposure to intense bluish white light during the day) and dark therapy (wearing amber-tinted goggles at night to reduce bluish light).

-Some organizations recommend that people should not use bluish white lamps at night.
-The American Medical Association argues against using bluish white LEDs for municipal street lighting.
+Some organizations recommend that people should not use bluish-white lamps at night.
+The American Medical Association argues against using bluish-white LEDs for municipal street lighting.
 Research suggests that the shift to LED street lighting attracts 48% more flying insects than HPS lamps, which could cause direct ecological impacts as well as indirect impacts such as attracting more gypsy moths to port areas.